 Efforts in Dr. Recht's research laboratory are directed towards applying early detection strategies to the treatment of brain tumors.
 In addition, other work in his laboratory is directed at reversing the damaging side effects of treatment-related brain injury.

 Seema Nagpal, MD

-Clinical Assistant Professor of Neurology and Neurologial Sciences
+Clinical Associate Professor of Neurology and Neurologial Sciences

 Dr. Nagpal earned her medical degree at the University of Pennsylvania, completed Neurology residency at University of California, San Francisco and Neuro-Oncology fellowship at Stanford University.
 Dr. Nagpal is focused on developing therapy that increases both quantity and quality of life for patients with primary brain tumors.
 She also has a special interest in neurologic complications of systemic cancer, such as brain and leptomeningeal metastases.
 Dr. Nagpal’s research efforts include clinical trials in glioma and collaborative projects to identify the genetic under-pinnings of brain metastases.